How To Choose The Right Dog For Me

-Are you interested in adopting a dog but you’re wondering how to find the right one for you?
+Are you interested in adopting a dog but wondering how to find the right one for you?

 Whether you want a dog who loves to Netflix-and-chill, or you’re looking for a pup who loves running 5Ks and climbing mountains — there’s definitely a dog out there with a personality to match your lifestyle.

-What dog is right for you?
+What kind of dog is right for me?

-According to Semel, it’s a good idea to figure out the type of personality you’re looking for in your future family member before actually heading to the shelter.
+It’s a good idea to figure out the type of personality you’re looking for in your future family member before actually heading to the shelter.

 For example, some things on your “must-have” list could be:

-- I’m looking for a cuddly dog
+- A cuddly dog

 And on your “no-go” list, you might include things like:

 - A dog who doesn’t like kids, if you have a family

 - A dog who isn’t house trained, if you don’t have the time to train him yourself